-- 12. Lewd, obscene, licentious, or indecent conduct or verbal or written threat of such action against another person, including sexual misconduct.
-See Sexual Misconduct Policy for specific details. - 13.
+- 12. Lewd, obscene, licentious, or indecent conduct or verbal or written threat of such action against another person, including sexual harassment or misconduct. - 13.
 Harassment, intimidation, bribery, physical assault, or any other means, implied or explicit, to influence any member of a judicial body named in the Code, including witnesses, faculty members, staff members, and students before, during, or after a hearing.
 Organizations shall be responsible for the actions of their individual members, alumni, advisors, or others in this type of situation. - 14.
-Possession of firearms or weapons (including hunting guns, bows, crossbows, etc.), ammunition, explosives, fireworks, or any other danger instruments in any building or classroom, and on any College-owned property in violation of Alabama Law 213-286. - 15.
+Possession of firearms or weapons (including hunting guns, bows, crossbows, etc.), ammunition, explosives, fireworks, or any other dangerous instruments. - 15.
 Intoxication from, or the possession and/or consumption of, any alcoholic beverage or non-prescribed controlled substance. - 16.
 Unauthorized manufacture, sale, delivery, or possession of any drug or drug paraphernalia defined as illegal under local, state, or federal law. - 17.
 Theft, accessory to theft, and/or possession and/or transportation and/or sale of stolen property. - 18.
 Physical abuse, threat of violence, intimidation, and physical or mental harassment. - 19.
 Trespassing or unauthorized entry. - 20.
 Entering false fire alarms, tampering with fire extinguishers, alarms, or other safety equipment. - 21.
 Publishing, aiding in publishing, circulating, or aiding in circulation of anonymous publications or petitions of a libelous, slanderous, scurrilous, or unduly offensive nature. - 22.
-Smoking or use of any tobacco product on any College property. - 23.
+Smoking or use of any tobacco product in classrooms, laboratories, library-media buildings, or other locations where prohibited (including clinical sites). - 23.
 Playing a device such as a tape player, radio, or other electronic device in hallways, classrooms, or any other place where such activity would interfere with normal activity of the College. - 24.
-Any form of illegal activity defined by state or federal law or municipal ordinance. - 25.
-Disruptive or disorderly conduct that interferes with the rights and opportunities of those who attend the College to use and enjoy College facilities.
+Any form of illegal activity defined by state or federal law or municipal ordinance.

-- 26. Failure to obtain clearance from an instructor to leave a class, lab, clinical, or campus during class and/or clinical hours. - 27.
-Failure to wear appropriate dress for the department in which the student is enrolled.
-Appropriate dress is defined as shoes, shirt, blouse, pants, dress, or other appropriate items designed for safety purposes. - 28.
-Participation in any form of gambling. - Unauthorized possession of a key to any College facility or vehicle.
+- 25. Disruptive or disorderly conduct that interferes with the rights and opportunities of those who attend the College to use and enjoy College facilities. - 26.
+Failure to obtain clearance from an instructor to leave a class, lab, clinical, or campus during class and/or clinical hours. - 27.
+Failure to wear appropriate dress for the department in which the student is enrolled. - 28.
+Participation in any form of gambling. - 29.
+Unauthorized possession of a key to any College facility or vehicle.